 Yes, you’ve said that already, get on with it man.

 “…that I put down in words.
 How wonderful life is, while you’re in the world”

 Why would I mind you saying that?
 It’s the nicest thing anyone has ever said to me.
 Hold me, Elton.
 Don’t say anything else, just hold me.

 “I sat on the roof, and kicked off the moss”

 Well, that was a mood killer.
 Where did that come from, and what the hell are you now doing on a roof?
-One minute you’re travelling around the country making potions, and now you’re a fucking steeplejack?
-Pick a career and stick to it man.
+One minute, you’re travelling around the country making potions, and now you’re a fucking steeplejack?
+Pick a career and stick to it, for the love of God.

 Besides, don’t take this the wrong way, Elton, but you don’t strike me as the adventurous roof-climbing type, so there’s a good chance you’ll fall and hurt yourself.
 It’s just plain reckless if you want my opinion.
-Even if you don’t fall, you might end up hurting someone else by kicking shit off a roof at them, and at best anyone walking past is going to get a face full of soggy moss.
-I’d suggest you get down from there immediately and start acting your age.
+Even if you don’t fall, you might end up hurting someone else by kicking shit off it, and at best anyone walking past is going to get a face full of soggy moss.
+I’d suggest you get down from there immediately and start acting your fucking age.

 “Well, a few of the verses, well they’ve got me quite cross”